tsuru/tsuru/docs/experimental/installer.rst

    Use of this source code is governed by a BSD-style license that can be found in the LICENSE file.

-:title: Tsuru Installer
+:title: tsuru Installer
 :description: Installs tsuru and it`s dependencies

 ###############
-Tsuru Installer
+tsuru Installer
 ###############

-Tsuru installer provides a way to install Tsuru API and it's required components locally or on remote hosts.
+tsuru Installer provides a way to install tsuru API and it's required components locally or on remote hosts.

 .. note::

-    Tsuru Installer is distributed inside the tsuru client.
+    tsuru Installer is distributed inside the tsuru client.
 To use it, you must first install the client.
 Check the tsuru client documentation for a full reference, including how to install it: https://tsuru-client.readthedocs.org.